aerogear/datasync-voyager/doc/guides/metrics-and-audit-logs.md

 Once enabled, OpenShift logging will create a Fluentd instance per cluster node that reads the `stdout` and `stderr` of the pods in that node and pushes the readings to the centralized ElasticSearch instance.
-Documents created in ElasticSearch instance can be then explored and visualized by the Kibana instance that's also installed by OpenShift logging.
+Documents created in ElasticSearch instance can be then explored and visualized by the Kibana instance, which is also installed by OpenShift logging.

-OpenShift logging creates an index per namespace and that index is only available to users that have access to that namespace.
+OpenShift logging creates an index per namespace and that index is only available to users who have access to that namespace.
-It also creates the index pattern in Kibana in the same way.
+It also creates the index patterns in Kibana in the same way.

 By default, OpenShift also provides a [curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about.html) which deletes the old log messages from ElasticSearch to reduce storage needs and improve performance.
 This has an impact on audit trails and also metrics.